April 1, 1865 - During the U.S.

 heard around the world' began the American

 Revolution.
-A volley of British rifle fire followed by a charge
+A volley of British rifle fire was followed by a charge

-with bayonets left eight Americans dead and ten wounded.
+with bayonets leaving eight Americans dead and ten wounded.

 April 19, 1943 -